L2NE-dev/L2NE-dev/README.md

 ---

+## Our Orgs and Development

+- <https://github.com/fest-live> (our libraries and frameworks)
+- <https://github.com/u2re-space> (include some older projects)

 ## What We Do

 ### Web Interfaces & Beyond 🌐

 - **Frontend:** We craft seamless, accessible, and high-performance user experiences using [TypeScript](https://www.typescriptlang.org/), [SCSS](https://sass-lang.com/), [Pug](https://pugjs.org/), and the best of HTML/CSS/JS.
 We love experimenting with frameworks like [Lit](https://lit.dev/), [SolidJS](https://solidjs.com/), and even our own concepts.
 - **Backend:** Node.js, Fastify, and Vite power our APIs and services.
-We’re not afraid to get our hands dirty with server logic or performance tuning.
+We're not afraid to get our hands dirty with server logic or performance tuning.
 - **Automation & Tooling:** From custom build scripts to CI/CD pipelines, we automate the boring stuff so we can focus on what matters.
 - **Design & Assets:** We care about visuals — using [Lucide](https://lucide.dev/), [Source Sans](https://fonts.google.com/specimen/Source+Sans+3), and AI-generated assets to make our projects stand out.